ryanwalder/i3blocks-cryptocurrency/README.md

 # i3blocks-cryptocurrency

-i3block to check crypto currency exchange rates, calculate total coins, calculate totals in fiat.
+i3block to check crypto currency exchange rates for BTC, LTC, ETH in your currency of choice.

 ## Requirements